 Dr. Karl Neuhaus is an experienced dentist in Amherst with advanced training in diagnosing and treating temporomandibular joint (TMJ) related disorders.
 Unfortunately, few clinicians are trained to identify, diagnose, and treat a TMD properly.
 Dr. Karl Neuhaus has studied at The Dawson Academy, focusing on occlusal conditions and bite disorders such as TMJ.
 This training enables him to take a comprehensive approach to the overall evaluation and treatment for your unique set of symptoms.
 He provides general dental treatment that targets the underlying problem.

 About TMJ Disorders

-TMJ is short for Temporomandibular Joint, the joint that connects the upper and lower jaw and is responsible for the opening and closing of the mouth.
-TMJ disorder is a catch all term for a wide variety of potential issues affecting the jaw joint, muscles in the face, neck, and surrounding nerves.
+TMD is short for Temporomandibular Joint Disorder, referring to the joint that connects the upper and lower jaw and is responsible for the opening and closing of the mouth.
+TMJ disorder is a commonly used catch-all term for a wide variety of potential issues affecting the jaw joint, muscles in the face, neck, and surrounding nerves.

 Common Causes of TMJ Disorder

 There is no single cause for TMJ dysfunction.
 Any number of factors or combination of factors may be to blame including:

 - Trauma to the head, neck, or face